Seasonal Allergy Treatment Doctor Q&A

 Wondering what helps relieve allergies fast?
 Or how long does a seasonal allergy last?
-For seasonal allergy treatment, visit Piniella Asthma and Allergy Center!
-For more information, call us or schedule an appointment online.
-We serve patients from Palmetto Bay FL, Kendall FL, Goulds FL, Princeton FL, Sunset FL, and West Perrine FL.
+For seasonal allergy treatment, visit Piniella Asthma + Allergy Center!
+For more information, contact us or schedule an appointment online.
+We have convenient locations to serve you in Coral Gables, FL and Palmetto Bay, FL!

 Seasonal allergies occur when your immune system reacts to an outdoor allergen.
 Your immune system targets the allergen as an “invader” and tries to fight it off, hence your symptoms.